tagion/tagion/docs/gov/governance_areas/decision_making.md

 more info about this coming soon

-pleass bear with us while we code
+please bear with us while we code